Kruna (song): Beovizija 2019

 On 10 January 2019, Nevena Božović was confirmed as one of the 24 participants in Beovizija 2019 with the song "Kruna".
 On 14 February 2019 the running order was revealed by RTS and Božović was assigned to the sixth slot in the second semi-final.
 She advanced from the second semi-final on 28 February 2019, after placing first with the jury and second in the public televote.
 Božović won the national final on 3 March 2019 with a combined total of 20 points and earned the right to represent Serbia in the Eurovision Song Contest 2019 in Tel Aviv, Israel.

 At Eurovision

 The Eurovision Song Contest 2019 took place at the Expo Tel Aviv in Tel Aviv, Israel and consisted of two semi-finals on 14 and 16 May, and the final on 18 May 2019.
-According to Eurovision rules, each country, except the host country and the "Big 5" (France, Germany, Italy, Spain and the United Kingdom), will be required to qualify from one of two semi-finals to compete for the final; the top ten countries from each semi-final will progress to the final.
+According to Eurovision rules, each country, except the host country and the "Big 5" (France, Germany, Italy, Spain and the United Kingdom), was required to qualify from one of two semi-finals to compete for the final; the top ten countries from each semi-final progressed to the final.
 In January 2019, it was announced that "Kruna" would be performed 9th, in the first half of the first semi-final of the contest.
 It performed after Belarus' "Like It" and before Belgium's "Wake Up".
 The song gained enough votes and qualified for the grand final, where it placed 18th with 89 points.